 Our work here is of paramount importance to the future health of the marine environment which not only will help our flippered friends but will ultimately derive benefits for all who live and work here.

-This year has been another hugely successful one with more animals being added to the catalogue (identified by their unique dorsal fins and associated markings) and the really exciting encounters with some individuals that were first sighted back in 2010 when we started the project.
+This year has been another hugely successful one with more individuals being added to the catalogue (identified by their unique dorsal fins and associated markings) and the really exciting encounters with some who were first sighted back in 2010 when we started the project.
 Seeing these same dolphins over multiple years only goes to prove how important this area is for this little-studied species and how important our annual visits to the islands are.

 As a sign-off from both us and the dolphins we hope you enjoy this delightful video of the ever-happy common dolphins rising the pressure wave at the front of our research vessel – enough to make even the hardest of hearts soften!